heavyai/heavydb/README.md

 Start the HeavyDB server:

-    ./bin/omnisci_server
+    ./bin/heavydb

 If desired, insert a sample dataset by running the `insert_sample_data` script in a new terminal:

     ../insert_sample_data

 You can now start using the database.
-The `omnisql` utility may be used to interact with the database from the command line:
+The `heavysql` utility may be used to interact with the database from the command line:

-    ./bin/omnisql -p HyperInteractive
+    ./bin/heavysql -p HyperInteractive

 where `HyperInteractive` is the default password.
 The default user `admin` is assumed if not provided.